 The Water Rights Protection Act

-The Water Rights Protection Act prevents the federal government from taking privately held water rights without just compensation.
+The Water Rights Protection Act seeks to prevent the federal government from taking privately held water rights without just compensation.
 This would protect a variety of water users including rural communities, businesses, recreation opportunities, farmers and ranchers as well as other individuals that rely on privately held water rights for their livelihood.
 It does so by prohibiting federal agencies from extorting water rights through the use of permits, leases, and other land management arrangements, for which it would otherwise have to pay just compensation under the 5th Amendment of the Constitution.
-I played an active role in assisting my good friend and colleague Scott Tipton in passing this legislation through the House, through the Resources Committee and Water and Power Subcommittee in the 113th Congress and am a cosponsor again this Congress.
+I played an active role in assisting my good friend and colleague Scott Tipton in passing this legislation through the House, through the Resources Committee and Water and Power Subcommittee.
 This legislation is necessary as the Forest Service and BLM have been aggressively pursuing such takings for several years now.